R-Lok/1800_202330_BBY40/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * My name is Joe Lin.
 I'm ready to work on the project (maybe).
+I live in Langley.
 * Will Liao.
 I'm exciting to do this project!
 * Hi!
 My name is Ryan.
 I can't wait to work on this application!